What causes menopause dizziness, and how can you manage it?

 Speak to a health professional

-A GP is a good place to start if you are struggling with anxiety, as they will be able to recommend different treatment options.
-"Understanding the pattern of your mood and anxiety with all of the above, will help you share these concerns with a GP or health professional," says Vohra.
+A doctor is a good place to start if you are struggling with anxiety, as they will be able to recommend different treatment options.
+"Understanding the pattern of your mood and anxiety with all of the above, will help you share these concerns with a doctor or health professional," says Vohra.
 "Prepare and take a deep breath before you consult and know that you know your mind and body best."

 Explore hormone replacement therapy (HRT)